-(A bit of housekeeping!
-Since you care about tolerance analysis I’m guessing you also make 2d drawings.
+A bit of housekeeping!
+Since you care about tolerance analysis I'm guessing you also make 2d drawings.
 If so, you might be interested in how Five Flute can be used to streamline your drawing review process.
-Take a look, we’d love to help you if we can.
+Click here to see how it works, we'd love to help you if we can.
 Now on to the nerdy stuff!
-Cheers!)
+Cheers!

 The goal of this article is to familiarize you with how to conduct root sum squared (RSS) statistical tolerance analysis for mechanical engineering applications.
 The reality of designing physical products is that manufactured parts always have some degree of dimensional variance as a result of manufacturing processes.
 As engineers and designers, it’s our job to understand how this dimensional variance will impact the as-built functionality of the products we design.
 It sounds simple, but in practice it is a multidimensional challenge that requires a variety of mathematical and statistical tools to tackle effectively.
 In this article we’ll be building your foundational understanding of the RSS tolerance analysis method by first reviewing the underlying math and statistics, discussing the practical application to manufacturing problems, running through a few examples to put this knowledge into action, and then closing with key takeaways that you can apply to any tolerance analysis problem you face in your career.

 Note: If you are interested in worst case and/or monte carlo analysis check out our ultimate guide to tolerance analysis.

 The root sum squared (RSS) method - an overview